pydata/xarray/doc/related-projects.rst

 Xarray related projects
 -----------------------

-Here below is a list of several existing libraries that build functionality upon xarray.
+Here below is a list of existing open source projects that build functionality upon xarray.
 See also section :ref:`internals` for more details on how to build xarray extensions.